RocketChat/docs-old/bots/bots-architecture/README.md

 to focus on the design and management of complex bot logic.

 Most of framworks can be run on your own bot host.
-There are also frameworks distributed as SaaS (Software as a Service), so they work in the cloud.
+There are also frameworks that operate as SaaS (Software as a Service), so they work in the cloud.

 Most of the popular frameworks have adapters created by the Rocket.Chat's community.